M-SRIKAR-VARDHAN/speech-to-speech-with-lipsync/README.md

 The system translates English speech into Telugu (or other languages), **preserves the speaker’s voice**, and **synchronizes lip movements** for a natural dubbed video.

 I’ll walk you through the idea, implementation, challenges, and how to run it yourself.
 If you like this project, please ⭐ star the repo and give credit 🙏.

+you can read my medium blog about this [project](https://medium.com/@srikarvardhan2005/speech-to-speech-translation-with-lip-sync-425d8bb74530)

 ---